-Chi-square tests are usually written using the symbol X2.
-They are usually used to test statistics that don’t follow the expectations of normal distribution.2
+Chi-square tests are usually written using the symbol X².
+They are usually used to test statistics that don’t follow the expectations of normal distribution.

 You can use them when:

-Frequency distribution tables usually display the number of observations in individual groupings.
-Contingency frequency distribution tables are perfect where there are two categorical variables since they showcase the number of observations in each group combination.1
+Frequency distribution tables often display the number of observations in individual groupings.
+Contingency frequency distribution tables are perfect where there are two categorical variables, since they showcase the number of observations in each group combination.

 You can use chi-square tests of independence to determine if the observed frequencies differ notably from the anticipated frequencies if the handedness is not related to skin color.